 Markie Post’s Sandy has a dramatic heart to heart as a prostitute in peril…

-After a prostitute is found murdered, Sandy asks the Harts for help, so Jonathan consults with a cop keen to get prostitutes off the streets.
+After a prostitute is found murdered, her colleague asks the Harts for help, and Jonathan consults a cop.

 HART TO HART – Season 1 Opening credits in 4K, Classic TV Zone

 In this detective crime series in Hart to Hart Se1, Ep 7, Cop Out, the late Markie Post – from The Fall Guy (1981-86) and Visitors of the Night (1995) – was just one of the familiar guest stars.
 Here she had a role as a prostitute named Sandy and the other prolific guest star was Richard Herd.
 Herd played the

 often always beleaguered looking, Head honcho cop, Lt Fredericks.
 This actor my Darlin Husband identified immediately as the man who played the leader in V (1983) and not Karl Malden in a toupee as I had thought.

 Hart to Hart as a series was reviewed in a wee review HERE.
 But in a nutshell, Jonathan Hart is an enigmatic self-made millionaire who is played by Robert Wagner.
 He is happily married to a journalist, Jennifer (Stefanie Powers), who practically stalked him until they met in the pilot episode.
 This episode starred David Warner, and that’s all I will say about him just in case I return to review his role more fully.
 Jonathan and Jennifer have a nauseatingly happy marriage but no kids and instead share a house with his butler and dog.